ThePrintingPilot/GridDeck/README.md

 If the device is not detected, hold **BOOT** while pressing **RESET**, then try again.

-### Manual installation

-Manual flashing and development instructions will be expanded as the project documentation is finalized.

 ## First setup

 After booting GridDeck: